Americus Civitan Club donates to endowed scholarship at South Georgia Technical College

-The Americus Civitan Club continued its support of South Georgia Technical College and the South Georgia Technical College Foundation recently by making a donation to the club’s licensed practical nursing endowed scholarship fund at South Georgia Technical College.
+The Americus Civitan Club continued its support of South Georgia Technical College and the South Georgia Technical College Foundation recently by donating to the club’s practical nursing endowed scholarship fund at South Georgia Technical College.

-“On behalf of South Georgia Technical College and the South Georgia Technical College Foundation, I want to thank each of you and this club for your impact on our community and on our college,” said President Watford.
+Americus Civitan Club Secretary Grant Williams presented South Georgia Technical College President Dr. John Watford with the donation.
+“On behalf of South Georgia Technical College and the South Georgia Technical College Foundation, I want to thank the Americus Civitan Club for your support of our community, college and students,” said President Watford.
 “Your generous donation is helping students and families realize their dream of earning an education and finding meaningful employment.
 You are also giving back to our community by helping provide scholarships for skilled nurses.”

 “We appreciate your club for what they mean to our community and we thank you for believing in us and for sharing the good news about the education that we provide for this community,” said Watford.

 The Americus Civitan Club is a group of citizens who volunteer in a wide range of charity projects.
 They conduct fundraisers and charity projects to help others in this community, with a special emphasis on helping people with developmental disabilities.

 Civitan International is an international organization of community service clubs with roughly 40,000 members across four continents.
 Club members volunteer to help others in their community, and fund the UAB Civitan International Research Center, a world-class medical facility dedicated to researching developmental disabilities and other cognitive disorders.
 For more information, visit www.civitan.org, or call 1-800-CIVITAN.